 Hannah Dunstan, who had been previously diagnosed with bipolar disorder, carefully planned her pregnancy.
 But when it came to leaving the hospital after giving birth, Hannah and her husband Tex felt the staff were too cautious, keeping mother and baby in the hospital for 17 days, putting everyone under needless stress because the maternity unit didn't have the right expertise to deal with her situation.

-Hannah said: "There was almost a prejudice and assumption that I couldn't look after my baby.
+"There was almost a prejudice and assumption that I couldn't look after my baby.
 First of all it was my sleeping, then it was my breast feeding, then it was because my blood pressure went up, which always happens when I'm kept inside for too long without fresh air."

 Notes to Editors